Mangokazi/Python-Week-1/README.md

 The Data Definition Language (DDL) is used mainly by developers and administrators.
 It's used to define the structure of the database itself.
 It doesn't work with the data inside a database, but it sets the ground rules for the database to function.
 The Data Manipulation Language (DML) is the subset of SQL commands that are used to work with the data inside of a database.
 They do not change the database structure, but they add, remove, and change the data inside a database.
+*Machine Learning:
+-Moving on from statistics-focused tools, the industry also makes use of a set of graphical tools designed to help analysts build machine learning models without requiring them to actually write the code to do so.
+These machine-learning tools aim to make machine-learning techniques more accessible.
+Analysts may still tune the parameters of their models but do not necessarily need to write scripts to do so.